XML : Java Glossary

 xml logo XML

-Encoding Schema
+Encoding Quoting

-Schemas XML Serialization
+Validation XML Serialization

-Validation Digitally Signing XML
+Parsing Digitally Signing XML

-XML Benefits Links
+XML Benefits Tools

 The Basics

-XML is the Extensible Markup Language, a W3C proposed recommendation.
-Like HTML, XML is based on SGML, an International Standard (ISO 8879) for creating markup languages.
-However, while HTML is a single SGML document type, with a fixed set of element type names (AKA "tag names"), XML is a simplified profile of SGML: you can use it to define many different document types, each of which uses its own element type names (instead of HTML’s html , body, h1, ol, etc.).
-For example, in XML, you can markup an on-line transaction like this:
+XML is a W3C (World Wide Web Consortium) proposed recommendation.
+Like HTML (Hypertext Markup Language), XML is based on SGML (Standard Generalised Markup Language), an International Standard ( ISO (International Standards Organisation) 8879) for creating markup languages.
+However, while HTML is a single SGML document type, with a fixed set of element type names (aka tag names), XML is a simplified profile of SGML : you can use it to define many different document types, each of which uses its own element type names (instead of HTML ’s html, body, h1, ol, etc.).
+For example, in XML, Fields that there can be only zero or one of are usually specified as attributes e.g. unit= box.
+Fields that there can be many of are enclosed in tags called elements e.g. <item>…</item> e.g. Just like HTML, comments begin with <!-- and end with -->.
+You can abbreviate <mytag myattrib=something></mytag> as <mytag myattrib=something />.

 XML was designed to make it easy to write a parser.
 I think this was an unfortunate decision.
-Only a handful of people in the world will ever write an XML parser, but hundreds of thousands have to compose XML.
+Only a handful of people in the world will ever write an XML parser, but hundreds of thousands have to compose XML .
 They should have designed it to be easy and terse to write.
 For example, its mandatory quotes around each field are there solely for the convenience of the parser writer.
-The tag names in the </mytag;> are redundant, and should be optional.
+The tag names in the </mytag;> are redundant and should be optional.
 They are not needed at all in XML designed solely for machine consumption.
 Even in human-read XML, they add nothing on the innermost nest on a single line.

 Encoding